Activating your License

 Now you’re ready to register and activate your license.

-• Navigate to (one of) your Daan.dev plugin’s (e.g. CAOS or OMGF) configuration screen and click the newly added Manage License tab.
+Navigate to the settings screen of your Daan.dev plugin (e.g. CAOS or OMGF) and click on the newly added Manage License tab.

-2. Enter your license key in the input field next to the name of purchased plugin, e.g. CAOS Pro or OMGF Pro.
+The Manage License tab is added to the settings screen after installation and activation. - Enter your license key in the input field, next to the name of your purchase plugin, e.g. CAOS Pro, OMGF Pro or WP Help Scout Docs.

 Not getting a Success Message?